• Skip to primary navigation

 Step Four:

-After that, cut the crepe paper, fold (crimp) and twist at the base of the lollipop.
+After that, cut the crepe paper, fold (crimp), and twist at the base of the lollipop.
 Use a piece of tape long enough to attach the crepe paper to the stick and ensure it all stays in place.
 See image six.

 Step Five:

-Place styrofoam ball into the container.
+Place a styrofoam ball into the container.

-Placing styrofoam ball in vaseStep Six:
+Placing styrofoam ball in vase

 Add the kraft colored crinkle paper around the rim of the container.

-Creating the base of the tootsie pop flower bouquetStep Seven:
+Creating the base of the tootsie pop flower bouquet

 Start arranging your lollipop flower bouquet!
 Keep adding flowers until you are happy.
-Similarly, add additional kraft crinkle shred to fill in any gaps or holes.
+Similarly, add additional Kraft crinkle shred to fill in any gaps or holes.

 Here are a couple more faux floral bouquets to inspire you: